jatin759/Local-Search-Algorithms/README.md

 1. Compile the code with gcc main.c command
 2. run code with ./a.out input_file_name output_file_name

+Part 2

+1. Compile and run the code multiAgents.py

-Note: Sample input and their corresponding output files have been stored in the sepearte folder.
+Note: The description and results obtained have been mentioned in the report.